 How did Britain become modern, democratic, and multicultural?
-Are these terms appropriate to describe Britain in the twenty-first century?
+Are these terms appropriate to describe Britain in the 21st century?
 This course examines the historical origins of contemporary debates over British domestic politics, foreign policy, and national identity that persist to this day.
-We will focus on specific themes, including: the transition from a powerful monarchy to a parliamentary democracy, the basis and functioning of empires and imperial power, and the political development of – and changing power relations between – the nations that comprise the British Isles.
+We will focus on specific themes, including: the transition from a powerful monarchy to a parliamentary democracy, the basis and functioning of empires and imperial power, and the political development of (and changing power relations between) the nations that comprise the British Isles.
 The course will be taught primarily through seminars, debates, presentations, primary source work, workshops, and field trips to museums and galleries in Oxford and London.

 Semester course: Philosophy and Religion

 What can philosophy tell us about our-selves and our world?
 This introductory course examines some of the key thoughts and thinkers in the history of Western Philosophy, from Plato and Aristotle, through Descartes to Nietzsche and Sartre, among others.
 The course aims to equip the students with philosophical tools to aid their critical thinking.
 The course will not only question what we think we know and how we come to know it, but students will also identify the application of philosophical ideas and how they operate in the applied fields of religion, politics and morality.
 By engaging with a range of different perspectives in Western philosophy across 2,500 years, students will receive a broad based foundation to the subject.
 The history of philosophical thought relates to many other subject areas, from law and economics to psychology and politics, and so this course helps support many future academic paths.